Delta Police Department: Public confidence

-Public confidence in Delta Police is high, according to the results of a public survey, released by police in March, 2019.
+Public confidence in Delta Police remains high, according to the results of a public survey, released by police in March, 2019.
 Residents are confident in the DPD’s ability to deliver urgent services, but want officers to be more visible in the community.

 Respondents thought the DPD did well in delivering urgent services in a timely manner; dealing with violent crime; having clear and transparent communication through strong social media programs; and consulting with the community to ensure the DPD is meeting their needs and expectations.

 Seventy-four per cent of residents give a good to very good rating of officers they had contact with, and 80 per cent of people feel the Delta police do a good to very good job of delivering urgent services in a timely manner, well above the Canadian average.

 Recent high profile investigations

 Brother's Keeper gang arrests

-In February 2019, the DPD arrested three people associated with the Brother’s Keepers gang, seizing weapons and "a significant quantity of drugs".
+In February 2019, the DPD arrested three people associated with the Brother’s Keepers gang, seizing weapons and "a significant quantity of drugs."

-The DPD, with the RCMP's emergency response team and members of the Combined Forces Special Enforcement Unit's uniformed gang enforcement team, executed a search warrant at a Surrey residence that had been the target of a drug trafficking investigation involving the Brother's Keepers.

-Police found a loaded firearm, a replica restricted firearm and two bullet proof vests, as well as a significant quantity of suspected heroin and cocaine packaged for sale and a suspected bulk quantity of fermentante.

-Three people inside the residence — two women and a man — were arrested without incident and later released, pending charge approval by Crown Counsel.

-“To infiltrate a gang is pretty great work by our drug detectives,” Delta Police Chief Dubord said, noting the arrests highlight the inherent dangers and violence associated with drug trafficking.

 Attack on Acting Sergeant John Jasmins

 In February 2019, Delta resident Manoj George was arrested after allegedly attacking a woman outside Immaculate Conception School in North Delta.
 Acting Sgt.
 John Jasmins, who was picking up his children from school, instructed his children to call 9-1-1 and intervened in the assault, tackling the man and receiving several stab wounds to the abdomen in the process.
 The woman was also stabbed several times.

-"Investigators believe that if John hadn't acted so quickly, the woman involved in this incident could have lost her life.
-He is a hero," said Delta Police Chief Dubord.

 In September 2019, Acting Sgt.
-Jasmins was awarded a Chief Constable Commendation, the DPD's highest level of recognition, for "his act of exceptional courage exhibited while risking his personal safety," and in November 2019 he was presented with the Award of Valour, B.C.'s highest police honour.
+Jasmins was awarded a Chief Constable Commendation, the DPD's highest level of recognition, and in November 2019 he was presented with the Award of Valour, B.C.'s highest police honour.